Topologies on the future causal completion: The topology

+If a topology $\tau $ on $X$ is causally continuous, then obviously every $\tau$-converging net $\tau_+$-converges, thus $\tau_+$ is the coarsest causally continuous topology.

 \V The next theorem (in parts adapted from \cite{oM14}, compare also \cite{FHS1}, Th.
-4.16 for the corresponding assertion on $\tau_-$) shows that the intrinsic future completion defined above is homeomorphic to the image of a conformal extension $E$.
-The map $\e_E$ is defined as follows: Let $A \in IP(M)$, then choose a chr. chain $c: \N \rightarrow M$ with $A = I^-(c(\N))$.
+4.16 for the corresponding assertion on $\tau_-$) shows that the intrinsic future completion defined above is homeomorphic to the union of the image of a conformal extension $E$ of a g.h. spacetime $M$ and its future boundary.
+The map $\e_E$ is defined as follows: Let $A \in IP(M)$, then choose a chronological chain $c: \N \rightarrow M$ with $A = I^-(c(\N))$.
 We define $\e_E(A)$ to be the limit of $E \o c$ in $\cl(E(M), N)$ (which exists due to future compactness of $E(M)$ in $N$).
 As argued before, this does not depend on the choice of $c$.
-For the definition of $\underline{X}$ see the second last paragraph before Th. \ref{CSimpliesSC}
+Moreover, for the statement below it makes no difference which Cauchy surface $S$ one chooses in the definition of a CFE or if we even replace $I^+ (S)$ with $M$.
+For the definition of $\underline{X}$ see the second last paragraph before Th. \ref{CSimpliesSC}.